ory/docs/docs/kratos/guides/multi-tenancy-multitenant.md

 (`postgresql://user:pass@.../tenant-123`).
 Because Ory Kratos is very lightweight, the deployment overhead becomes negligible.

-While deployment complexity increases - but is addressable with e.g.
+Deployment complexity increases but is addressable with container orchestration systems such as [Kubernetes](https://kubernetes.io/).
-Kubernetes - this approach has several advantages:
+This approach has several advantages:

 - Absolute isolation of tenants which implies: better security, better privacy, more control.
 - Easy sharding and partitioning because database schemas isolate tenants.
-- No complexity in Ory Kratos' business logic and security defenses.
+- No complexity in Ory Kratos business logic and security defenses.